On Finding a Subset of Healthy Individuals from a Large Population: Proofs of the Main Results

-The second inequality above is obtained by first using $s = \frac{1}{1 + \rho L_j}$, then further simplifying using independence across different observations and writing the bound in the exponential form, as in the $K=1$ case.
-Using the above bound on $P_{ej}$ in (\ref{eq:overallpe_eq}), we get the upper bound on $P_e$ given in~(\ref{eq:nonasym_pe}).
+The inequality above is obtained by further simplifying using independence across different observations and writing the bound in the exponential form, as in the $K=1$ case.
+The upper bound on $P_e$ given in~(\ref{eq:nonasym_pe}) now follows by substituting the value of $C_2$ in the above.
+Hence the proof.~$\blacksquare$